dariashcherbakovaaa/MA_DSE_Unimi/README.md

+# Thesis "Multi-label Text Classification on Retail Data: A Comparison of Approaches"
-# Thesis for Master degree in Data Science for Economics (at La Statale, Milan)
+*Master degree in Data Science for Economics (at La Statale, Milan)*